ringcentral/rc-unified-crm-extension/docs/developers/contact-matching.md

 1. Create a new contact on CRM platform and make a call to it
 2. In extension, near call record, click `Refresh contact` to check if console prints correct results (`CHECK.3`)

+### Multiple contact types

+The framework supports multiple contact types at basic levels.
+Please refer to existing `bullhorn` or `insightly` code implementation and manifest for more details.